daphne-eu/daphne/doc/DaphneDSL.md

 Currently, left indexing is supported only for matrices.
 Furthermore, the rows/columns cannot be addressed by arbitrary positions lists or bit vectors (yet).

+*Examples*
+```
+X[5, 2]       = [123];            # insert (1 x 1)-matrix
+X[10:20, 2:5] = fill(123, 10, 3); # insert (10 x 3)-matrix
+```

 The following conditions must be fulfilled:
 - The left-hand-side variable must have been initialized.
-- The left-hand-side variable must represent a matrix.
+- The left-hand-side variable must be of data type matrix.
 - The right-hand-side expression must return a matrix.
 - The shapes of the partition addressed on the left-hand side and the return value of the right-hand-side expression must match.
-- The value type of the left-hand-side and right-hand-side matrices must match.
+- The value type of the left-hand-side and right-hand-side matrices must match.<!--TODO this should be relaxed-->

-*Examples*
-```
-X[5, 2] = fill(123, 1, 1);        # insert (1 x 1)-matrix
-X[10:20, 2:5] = fill(123, 10, 3); # insert (10 x 3)-matrix
-```

 Left indexing can be used with both single and multi-assignments.
 With the latter, it can be used with each variable on the left-hand side individually and independently.